arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-boot-arangodb.md

 title: Spring Boot Starter ArangoDB
 menuTitle: Spring Boot Starter
 weight: 7
-description: ''
+description: >-
+  The Spring Boot Starter for ArangoDB is a set of convenient dependency descriptors that you can include in your application
 archetype: default
 ---

-The Spring Boot Starter for ArangoDB is a set of convenient dependency descriptors that you can include in your application.
+{{< description >}}

 ## Supported versions